Zearin/iWorkFileFormat/Docs/index.md

 	}

 ### <a name="payload"/>Payload
 The format of the payload is determined by the `type` field of the associated `MessageInfo` message.
-The iWork applications manually map these integer values to their respective Protobuf message types, and the mappings vary slightly between Keynote, Pages and Numbers.
+The iWork applications manually map these integer values to their respective Protobuf message types, and the mappings vary slightly between Keynote, Pages, and Numbers.
 This information can be recovered by inspecting the [TSPRegistry](#tspregistry) class at runtime.

 Because Protobuf is not a self-describing format, applications attempting to understand the payloads must know a great deal about the data types and hierarchy of the objects serialized by iWork.
 Fortunately, all of this information can be recovered from the iWork binaries using [proto-dump](https://github.com/obriensp/proto-dump).

 A full dump of the Protobuf messages can be found [here](../iWorkFileInspector/iWorkFileInspector/Messages/Proto/).

 ### <a name="tspregistry" />TSPRegistry
 The mapping between an object's `MessageInfo.type` and its respective Protobuf message type must by extracted from the iWork applications at runtime.

 Attaching to Keynote via a debugger and inspecting `[TSPRegistry sharedRegistry]` shows:

 	<TSPRegistry 0x102daf560
 	 _messageTypeToPrototypeMap = {